artsy/artsy.github.io/_posts/2021-01-11-strategies-for-small-focused-pull-requests.markdown

 ## What is "small and focused"?

 Not all small PRs are focused.
 I might sneak five unrelated one-line changes into a PR.
-While it feels like that will enable me to move quickly, it also runs the risk of four unrelated changes being held up in review because one of them is controversial.
+While it feels like that will enable me to move quickly, it also runs the risk of four unrelated changes being held up in review because the other is controversial.

 Not all focused PRs are small.
 I might put an entire feature in one PR, and while it is focused, it's still going to be difficult for you to review the large amount of changes thoroughly.

 To make our PR reviewers' jobs easier, we're looking for the intersection of small _and_ focused.
 Changes that are cohesive and without distractions.
-Code that accomplishes one thing.
-TODO: find some examples that show the extremes?
+Code that accomplishes one small thing.

 Note that the recommendation for "small and focused" PRs does **not** include the word "complete".
-I'm as much a perfectionist as anyone and I like my work to be very polished before it's done, but when we're iterating quickly the polish can come in a follow-up PR.
+I'm a perfectionist and I like my work to be very polished before it's done, but when we're iterating quickly the polish can come in a follow-up PR.
 This is the biggest challenge I've had as an Artsy engineer — finding the balance between polish and iteration.
 Artsy's core values include [Impact Over Perfection](https://github.com/artsy/README/blob/ccfbba13ead7cb6586d2d9bf088e5180907be07b/culture/what-is-artsy.md#impact-over-perfection) but my personal values include "make things _real good_" and it can be hard for me to navigate that tension.

 ### Integrating code a little at a time